Isaiah1001/CNN-Learning-Journey/02_transfer_learning/README.md

 Given limited compute resources, a small backbone like EfficientNet‑B0 makes fast experimentation and iteration possible.

 **2. Why classifier head -> last layer -> last three layers fine-tuning** To better understanding the magic of fine-tuning art and the performance of CNN backbone, gradual unfreezing benefits.
-Besides, comparison among classifier head, last layer and last three layers unfreezing will show inference accuracy improving.
+Besides, comparison among classifier head, last layer and last three layers unfreezing will show inference accuracy improving gradually.
 Last, with gradual unfreezing strategy, the model training process will be under control.

 ## Results